m-kawafuji/kawafuji.dev/src/content/blog/using-youtube-iframe-api-in-react.md

 There are two state variables called `isMounted` and `isApiReady`.

-The `onYouTubeIframeAPIReady` function is called when the IFrame API is ready to be used. `isApiReady` is set to `true` inside this function.
+The `onYouTubeIframeAPIReady` function is called when the IFrame API is ready to be used.
+The `isApiReady` is set to `true` inside this function.

-`isMounted` is set to `true` simultaneously with the definition of the `onYouTubeIframeAPIReady` function, because the API code expects that the `onYouTubeIframeAPIReady` function is defined in advance.
+The `isMounted` is set to `true` simultaneously with the definition of the `onYouTubeIframeAPIReady` function, because the API code expects that the `onYouTubeIframeAPIReady` function is defined in advance.

 The `YouTubeContext` can be a provider of itself in React 19.